 IN THIS ISSUE

 Please reach out to us if you have any questions or comments.
-We wish you all a wonderful remainder of September, a prosperous October, and we hope to see you soon.
+We look forward to continuing to work with you throughout 2020!

 The WiMAX Forum maintains a bustling schedule of public appearances, white paper publications, webinars, and press releases on behalf of our industry.
 Below you can find the most relevant activities and latest communications.